 Patients and their families can file civil claims seeking monetary compensation for the injuries suffered due to nursing home neglect and abuse.
 In situations in which a patient dies due to the negligence of the facility, the family can file a Wrongful Death Claim for the loss of their loved one.
-Medical malpractice claims can also be filed as well in certain circumstances.
+Medical malpractice claims can be filed in certain circumstances, as well.

 In Ohio, the statute of limitations for nursing home abuse lawsuits varies depending on the type of claim that is being made.
-General negligence and wrongful death lawsuits carry a two year the statute of limitations, though medical malpractice claims carry a one year statute.
+General negligence and wrongful death lawsuits carry a two-year statute of limitations, though medical malpractice claims carry a one-year statute.
 The statute of limitations also varies from state to state.
 It is a serious problem if you miss a statute deadline because your claim will be denied.
 To avoid this from happening, you should contact an attorney immediately after suspected abuse.
-An investigation can then be conducted, evidence will to collected and preserved, and a review of the entire medical history and chart can be completed.
+An investigation can then be conducted, evidence collected and preserved, and a review of the entire medical history and chart can be completed.